AMSUCF/Critical-Making-Syllabus/syllabus.md

 - **Weekly Readings.** Complete this combination of primary and secondary texts prior to starting the making exercise.
 The full schedule of required readings is listed in the syllabus: additional recommended readings will be provided in each module.
 - **Making Exercises.** Each week's making exercise will involve experimenting with a different tool for making: guidance will be provided on configuring and getting started with the tool, and students are encouraged to be inventive and playful.
-- **Reflective Dicussion.** A weekly online discussion will provide the opportunity to share the process of making: the emphasis is not on "success" or "failure," but on growth, exploration, and experimentation.
+- **Reflective Discussion.** A weekly online discussion will provide the opportunity to share the process of making: the emphasis is not on "success" or "failure," but on growth, exploration, and experimentation.

 ---